terra-campaigns/arrival/campaign/context/religions.md

 ## Kimbarak, the Dwarven Spirit

 For centuries, the dwarves had looked to Kimbarak, the great and powerful spirit of the Kiranu mountains, as their protector and savior.
-They praised his strength, his courage, and his unwavering commitment to justice and honor.
+They praised his strength, his courage, and his unwavering commitment to justice and honour.

 ![Kimbarak](secrets/secretsReligion.md#Kimbarak)